 Welcome to Year 3.
-Your class teacher is Miss Evans and Mrs Roberts is our teaching assistant.
+Your class teacher is Miss Bano, and Mrs Roberts is our teaching assistant.

 Below you will find some important and useful information about Year 3.